 Advanced Placement at North Thurston Public Schools

-Each year, students around the world who want to learn and achieve at the highest level become Advanced Placement (AP) students.
-Through AP's college-level courses and exams, students can earn college credit and advanced placement, stand out in the college admissions process, and study in a unique learning environment that will help prepare students for success in college.
+Advanced Placement courses are available to students who want to earn college credit by attending and testing in an advanced-level class in high school.
+Through AP's college-level courses and exams, students can earn college credit, stand out in the college admissions process, and study in a unique learning environment that will help prepare students for success in college.

 Learn more about the AP Program at the College Board website and talk to your school counselor.